Governor's Bridge: The Neighbourhood in the Park

 A small shopping strip located on Summerhill Avenue east of Mount Pleasant Road includes a supermarket and a bank branch.
 Further north, both Mount Pleasant Road and Bayview Avenue, between Davisville Avenue and Eglinton Avenue East, are home to restaurants, bookstores, antique stores, bakeries, and cafes.

 Governor’s Bridge is surrounded on two sides by green space.
 To the west is Moore Park Ravine, including the Belt Line nature trail.
 To the south is the Don Valley Brick Works Park.
 The park is a 40-acre naturalist’s paradise, serving as home to many species of wildlife.
 A summer walk may include sightings of duck, heron, songbirds, turtles and fish.
 Inside the park, The Evergreen Brick Works is located on the site of the former Don Valley Brick Works.
-This complex of restored heritage buildings offers a year-round farmer’s market, children’s day camps and activities, yoga classes, and a bicycle repair workshop.
+This complex of restored heritage buildings offers a year-round farmer’s market, children’s day camps and activities, exercise classes, and a bicycle repair workshop.

 Governor’s Bridge is an ideal choice for those who wish to combine the peace of a small, parkland community with the advantages of city life.